The-Frontier/FrontierObsidian/content/FIC/index.md

 # Welcome to the Frontier Industrial Cooperative
 The FIC is home to all Industrial operations for The Frontier Organization.
 - Currently Led by CEOs Detroyer and Seriphai
-- Procurment Agency currently led COO:Procurment LightVenom
+- Procurement Agency currently led COO:Procurement LightVenom